warmana/cloudant-docs-fork/source/includes/api/_search.md

 }
 ```

-<aside class="warning">Attempting to index using a data field that does not exist will fail.
+<aside class="warning" role="complementary" aria-label="fieldmustexist">Attempting to index using a data field that does not exist will fail.
 To avoid this problem, use an appropriate [guard clause](#index-guard-clauses).</aside>

 The function contained in the index field is a Javascript function that is called for each document in the database.
 It takes the document as a parameter, extracts some data from it and then calls the `index` function to index that data.